StevenLoaiza/Marketing/README.md

 ## Objective

-- Design a model to detect if a policy holder will make a service payment call.
+- Design a model to detect if a policyholder will make a service payment call.
-- Send marketing material to entice the policy holder to use our self service payment channels.
+- Send marketing material to entice the policyholder to use our self-service payment channels.

 <p>
     <img src=images/Objective_steps.PNG alt>